Higher Chern bands in helical homotrilayer transition metal dichalcogenides: Discussion and Outlook

 Moreover, we have studied the interacting physics at integer filling $\nu=-1$, and showed that the $\lvert C \rvert = 2$ band can be stable to interactions at the Hartree-Fock level.
 We expect a rich variety of interacting physics to be realized in helical homotrilayer TMD systems.
 For instance, translation symmetry-breaking states may arise at partial fillings, such as topological charge density waves at $\nu=-1/2$~\cite{polshyn2022topological,kumar2014generalizing,wilhelm2023noncoplanar,dong2023decomposition}.
 Various magnetic orders beyond the ferromagnetic states considered in this work are also possible.
 Additionally, the tight-binding model that we derived allows for the use of beyond--mean-field methods, such as dynamical mean-field theory~\cite{zang2022dynamical,ryee2025sitepolarizedmottphasescompeting} and lattice quantum Monte Carlo, to investigate the correlated phases at various filling fractions.

 We conclude by commenting on the possible experimental realization of the physics predicted here.
 In bulk TMDs, the top of the valence band is at the $\Gamma$ point of the microscopic Brillouin zone~\cite{manzeli20172d}.
 Although this remains the case all the way down to the bilayer level in some systems, it is expected that for MoTe$_2$, the valence band edge lies at $K$ and $K'$ for up to three layers, which justifies our theoretical modeling.
 The technology to fabricate and probe twisted homobilayer TMDs has proven successful and should be extendable to the trilayer case as well.
 For the bilayer case, as moiré TMDs show more robust quantum anomalous Hall physics than twisted bilayer graphene, this trend suggests that it could be possible to observe interesting transport signatures in helical TMD homotrilayers in the absence of magnetic fields as well.
 Note that because a sample is expected to form stacking domains at the supermoir\'e scale~\cite{hoke2024imagingsupermoirerelaxationconductive}, transport measurements may observe an anomalous Hall effect which is not necessarily quantized~\cite{Xia2025_TrilayerGraphene}.
+Interestingly, these domains may give rise to a Chern mosaic pattern of anomalous Hall bulk insulators with diverse Chern numbers hosting chiral modes at their edges.
+A detailed analysis of structural relaxation and the interplay between correlated anomalous Hall insulators is left for future investigations.
 We expect scanning tunneling microscopy probes to be able to unveil the topology of the topmost band for these domains~\cite{Zhang2025_STM,Thompson2025_STM}.

 {\emph{Note added}:} During the completion of this manuscript, several experimental observations of insulating phases related to higher Chern numbers have been reported~\cite{dong2025observationintegerfractionalchern,wang2025moir,liu2025diverse} in various configurations of twisted rhombohedral multilayer graphene.